Stomar21/VSD-Beginner-Physical-Design-workshop/README.md

 ## Day 3:
-- Spice deck creation for CMOS Inverter and  Simulation using ngspice and magic tool
+- Spice deck Creation for CMOS Inverter and  Simulation using ngspice and magic tool
 - Euler’s Path and stick diagram for layout
-- 16 mask process for CMOS fabrication
+- 16 mask process for CMOS Fabrication

 ### simulation using ngspice
-   - Spice netlist modeling for CMOS inverter
+   - Spice netlist modeling for CMOS Inverter
    - Static behaviour of CMOS and its robustness
-   - dynamic behavious and timin definition
-     1. switching threshold voltage of inverter 2.prapagation delay( defintion of rise and fall time )
+   - Dynamic behaviour and timing definition 1.Switching threshold voltage of inverter 2.Propagation delay( defintion of rise time and fall time )

-### Euler's Path and stick diagram for layout
+### Euler's Path and Stick diagram for Layout
-   - Importance of Euler's path in making layout with respect to routing and resources
+   - Importance of Euler's path in making layout with respect to routing resources
    - Relation between circuit design and its layout using stick diagram

-### 16 mask process for CMOS fabrication
+### 16 Mask Process for CMOS Fabrication
   - Selecting a substrate.
   - Creating active region for transistors
   - N-Well and P-Well formation